The Impact of Heroin Addiction

 Heroin Rehab in St. Augustine, FL

 Heroin is one of the most destructive types of drug abuse that negatively affects the user mentally and physically.
 Addiction to heroin is not only a major issue in the U.S. but internationally as well with around 9.2 million people using the drug worldwide.
-Heroin dependency is a chronic, relapsing disease that causes changes in the brain leading to uncontrollable drug-seeking behavior.
+Illicit drug dependency is a chronic, relapsing disease that causes changes in the brain leading to uncontrollable drug-seeking behavior.

 The Effects of Heroin Use

 Heroin users experience the short-term and long-term effects of abusing this dangerous drug soon after they become addicted.
-Immediately after using heroin, people often have dry mouth, a warm flushing of the skin, heaviness in their extremities, and occasionally nausea, diarrhea or extreme itching.
+Immediately after using it, people often have dry mouth, a warm flushing of the skin, heaviness in their extremities, and occasionally nausea, diarrhea or extreme itching.

 Most users feel intense drowsiness due to heroin’s effect on the central nervous system and for several hours their cardiac function and breathing can slow down.
 Breathing can actually slow to the point of being life-threatening if someone has taken too much of the drug.

-Long-term heroin users often experienced night sweats, weakening of the immune system leading to illnesses, muscular weakness, loss of memory and intellectual performance as well as symptoms of depression.
-Eventually, people who are addicted to heroin become completely physically dependent on the drug to function.
+Long-term users often experienced night sweats, weakening of the immune system leading to illnesses, muscular weakness, loss of memory and intellectual performance as well as symptoms of depression.
+Eventually, people who are addicted will become completely physically dependent on the drug to function.
 Withdrawal symptoms can set in only a few hours after they have used the drug with symptoms such as vomiting, aches, and pains throughout their body, restlessness and cold flashes.
 In order to get rid of some of the more painful withdrawal symptoms, users need to obtain more of the drug and this continues the cycle of addiction.

 Recovery from Heroin Addiction